HU-SD-S3/s3-kennisbank/data-exchange/backend-communication.md

 # Backend communication

+In this article we will discuss the communication between the front-end and the back-end using a REST API.

 ## Boilerplate setup

 To demonstrate the communication with a back-end, we will setup a site that shows a list of images.
 We therefore create